Eyas's Blog

 Editors & Debugging

 You can use your IDE / Editor of Choice to edit the C# code in your project.
 If you would like intelligent completions and recommendations, your editor will need to be aware of Unity-specific magic (e.g., uncalled private Unity message functions will end being called).
-Unity provides integrations with four editors/IDEs:
+Unity provides integrations with two editors:

 1. Visual Studio